What is agile methodology? Most common agile methodologies

 This phase includes the initialisation, i.e. the commissioning in the user environment, and the subsequent reviews and considerations.

-DSDM is a so-called RAD (Rapid Application Development) approach to software development, which provides an agile project delivery framework.
+THE DSDM (Dynamic Software Development Method) is a so-called RAD (Rapid Application Development) approach to software development that provides an agile project delivery framework.
 It focuses on software projects that are characterised by tight budgets and schedules.
-The key feature of DSDM is that users are very actively involved in the development process and teams are given very high decision-making authority.
+A key feature of DSDM is that users are very actively involved in the development process and teams are given very high decision-making authority.

 DSDM consists of 7 phases: